Stuart Hall (presenter): Entertainment

 Between 1972 and 1982, Hall became particularly well known as the presenter of It's a Knockout on BBC1 and its European equivalent, Jeux Sans Frontières.
 He would often be overcome by laughter at the slapstick antics of the competitors.
 This led to his becoming a popular subject for impersonation.
 After the series was cancelled, Hall presented the one-off Grand Knockout Tournament (also known as "It's a Royal Knockout") in 1987, and retained the rights to the programme and some costumes, which enabled him to host similar programmes and events in other parts of the world.

 Hall also presented Quiz Ball (a BBC football quiz show) between 1971 and 1972; was the original host of the long-running sports quiz A Question of Sport (at that time only broadcast in the North of England); presented Going, Going, Gone (a BBC antiques quiz show) in the late 1990s; and provided the voice-over for God's Gift for Granada Television.
 In 2008, Hall provided his voice for a special segment on Les Dennis's Home Video Heroes.
-In a typical episode, he would be shown a series of funny clips and there would be a 'laugh-ometer' at the bottom of the screen measuring how much he laughed.
+In a typical episode, he would be shown a series of humorous clips and there would be a 'laugh-ometer' at the bottom of the screen measuring how much he laughed.

 Football

 As a football reporter, Hall is associated with the phrase "The Beautiful Game", which he popularised, and which he reports he coined in his youth to describe football.
 As a lifelong Manchester City supporter, he admired prolific goal-scorer Peter Doherty's style of playing and consequently used the phrase "The Beautiful Game" to describe Doherty.

 The first football match that Hall reported on was Sheffield Wednesday versus Leicester City at Hillsborough in 1958, where the teams shared eight goals.
 Despite his love of Manchester City, he has affectionately referred to their former home ground Maine Road as the 'Theatre of Base Comedy', an allusion to City's Manchester rivals Manchester United's home ground Old Trafford, which is known as the 'Theatre of Dreams'.

-During the 1970s, Hall developed a relationship with Liverpool manager Bill Shankly and became a regular visitor to the Anfield 'Boot Room'.
+During the 1970s, Hall developed a friendship with Liverpool manager Bill Shankly and became a regular visitor to the Anfield 'Boot Room'.
 His relationship with Bob Paisley enabled him to pull off a coup, capturing the team's first European Cup final in 1977 in Rome.
 Smuggled into the ground as a club employee, Hall spent the match on the substitutes' bench wearing the No 14 shirt.
 This enabled him to get inside television footage of the team's 3–1 win over Borussia Mönchengladbach.
 As a television presenter with Look North, Hall used to turn out for benefit matches, scoring twice against Gordon Banks in Eddie Hopkinson's testimonial at Bolton Wanderers.

 Hall worked as a football reporter for BBC Radio 5 Live for some years.
 On 10 December 2009, Radio 5 Live presented a special programme, Stuart Hall Night, broadcast live from the City of Manchester Stadium.